arahiche/KONMF/README.md

-# KONMF:Kernel Orthogonal Nonnegative Matrix Factorization
+# KONMF: Kernel Orthogonal Nonnegative Matrix Factorization

 This repository will contain the code implementation of the Kernel Orthognal Nonnegative matrix factorization model.